seacunilever/bipode-nextflow/README.md

 ## Pipeline output

 For more details about the output files and reports, please refer to the [output documentation](docs/output.md).
+An [example output report](docs/examples/BIFROST_input_Nitrofurantoin_HepaG2_full.html.zip) is available for Nitrofurantoin treatment in HepaG2 cells.

 ## Credits